 The potential capture and use volumes for public parcels in the San Diego region were calculated as part of the Modeling Approach and Results Technical Memorandum dated February 2018 (ESA 2018a).
-The prior work resulted in a range of volumes (per parcel) based on the application of screening criteria to the available public parcels.
+The prior work started with a parcel analysis based on the application of screening criteria to the available public parcels.
 A first set of "more feasible" parcels were identified by applying initial screening criteria to the available public parcels to find those with fewer constraints.
-Using this set of more feasible parcels, volumes were determined using conceptual use alternatives to model and calculate volumes of stormwater and dry weather flow captured, stored, and used.
+Using this set of more feasible parcels, stormwater and dry weather flow was modeled to calculate the volume captured, stored, and used.
 A second, larger set of "potentially constrained" parcels were identified using a modified set of assumptions, and volumes were extrapolated from the modeled parcels.
 The second set of volumes represented a "higher-end" estimate of the number of parcels and the total regional volume.
-These two sets of parcel volumes are used in the potential volume criterion.